|

 Major habitats | Phalaborwa-Timbavati Mopaneveld, Musina Mopane Bushveld, Gabbro Grassy Bushveld, Granite Lowveld, Tshokwane-Hlane Basalt Lowveld, Delagoa Lowveld, Sekhukhune Plains Bushveld, Subtropical Alluvial Vegetation, Tsende Mopaneveld, Mopane Basalt Shrubland, Tzaneen Sour Bushveld, Zululand Lowveld, Western Maputaland Clay Bushveld, Ohrigstad Mountain Bushveld, Makhado Sweet Bushveld |

-Description | Open places with grass or shrub cover, mostly in loamy alluvial soils. |
+Description | Plants grow in open places with grass or shrub cover, mostly in loamy alluvial soils. |

 Population |